2nithin2/2nithin2/README.md

 # Hi there, I'm Nithin Raj K! 👋

 Welcome to my GitHub profile!
-I'm a passionate developer with experience in various technologies and a keen interest in continuous learning.
+I’m a passionate developer always eager to learn new technologies.
+I have hands-on experience across various domains, and I enjoy working on projects that challenge my skills and help me grow.
 Here’s a bit about me:

 ## 👨‍💻 About Me
 - **Location**: Hyderabad, Telangana, 500089